 The Definitive Word on Independent Education

 Hear from the brightest thinkers and most respected Heads at the renowned Education Theatre.
-Below you can watch some of last year's talks to get a flavour of the high quality advice available at the Show.

 Questions parents come to the show to get answered:

 - What should I look for when choosing a school?